Tecla/FarmProjection/README.md

 ## Contributing

 Contributions, issues, etc to the project are welcome.
 You may be asked to assign copyright to Tecla if you contribute code or documentation or other resources.
 The only rule is that the project owner makes the rules, and there is no appeal from his decisions.
 Be humble, AKA don't be a dick, and all will go well for everyone.

+### Code of Ethics

+If you don't already know how to behave like a well-adjusted adult, and need a code of conduct or code of ethics to scratch that itch (beyond the contributions rules listed [above](#contributing)), then we urge you to adhere to the code of ethics provided by the [SQLite project](https://sqlite.org/codeofethics.html).